darkVader1/php_virus/README.md

 # Overview:

-I won't deny, this virus has been heavily inspired by the video:
+I won't deny, this virus has been heavily inspired by the talk:
 Writing Viruses for fun and not for profit.
 Link: https://www.youtube.com/watch?v=2Ra1CCG8Guo